okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sign-your-own-saml-csr/main/index.md

 > **Note:** After you update the key credential, users can't access the SAML app until you upload the new certificate to the ISV.

-For information on using the Postman REST API test client for these steps, see [Get Started with the Okta REST APIs](/code/rest/).
+See [Get Started with the Okta REST APIs](/code/rest/) for information on how to use the Postman REST API test client for these steps.

 ## List your apps